Frances Sorrell

-Frances, Lady Sorrell, CBE (née Newell) is a British designer and a renowned advocate and campaigner for creative education.
+Frances Mary Sorrell, Lady Sorrell, CBE (née Newell) is a British designer and a renowned advocate and campaigner for creative education.
 She was the Chancellor of the University of Westminster from June 2015-2020.

 Career

 Sorrell co-founded the design business Newell and Sorrell in 1976 with her husband John Sorrell.
 Newell and Sorrell became one of Europe’s biggest and most successful design and identity consultancies, with clients that included British Airways, the Body Shop and the Royal Mail.
 The business won numerous awards for creativity and effectiveness, including eleven DBA Design Effectiveness Awards, five Silver D&AD Awards, five Clios, five Gold Awards in New York Festivals and two Art Directors Club of Europe Awards.

 In 1997, Newell and Sorrell merged with Interbrand to form Interbrand Newell & Sorrell.
 Frances and John left Interbrand Newell & Sorrell in 2000.

 The Sorrell Foundation

 Frances and John Sorrell co-founded the Sorrell Foundation in 1999 with the aim of inspiring creativity in young people and improving lives with good design.

 The Sorrell Foundation has worked with more than 100,000 young people across the UK on a range of programmes, including joinedupdesignforschools, the Young Design Programme, myplace and Design out Crime.

-In 2009, Frances and John set up the National Saturday Club network.
+In 2009, Frances and John Sorrell set up the National Saturday Club network.
 Lady Frances Sorrell is co-chair of the Sorrell Foundation.